top of page

 • Cosmic Influences

 Following these rhythms encourages a deeper connection with nature’s subtle forces and can improve crop vitality.
+In truth it feels like alchemy - the alchemy of connecting back to the earth.

 Enriching Soil for Long-Term Fertility